12 Thanksgiving Activities for Spanish Class

 Finally, I love these print and go or post and go writing options.
 You can use them before or after break, but personally I prefer them for the day after break for a low prep way to ease back into things!
 For more info on how that might look, check out my video here on first day plans for after break.

-Speaking Activities for Thanksgiving in Spanish Class
+Thanksgiving Speaking Activities for Spanish Class

 Sarah Breckley shared this post with two options for sharing Thanksgiving feelings in her Spanish classes and I love it!
 You can be sarcastic and silly with it, or they can be sweet and sincere!
 Either way.